Crossing Thresholds in Peterborough

 To see programs 2 and 3, please subscribe to Immanence.
 The Journal is now free of charge and gives you access to interviews, poetry, art, and jargon-free articles that demonstrate the power of myth in life.

 I've had a blog for some time now and I just love posting articles, original stories (sometimes even unpublished ones!) monologues, cartoons, and audio performances.

-To subscribe, put your email in the box at the upper left hand side of this page.
 You can also subscribe to the newsletter to be informed of all new courses, events and offerings.
 Be assured, we never share any of your information or send you anything that isn't relevant to WonderLit!

 Check Out Storytelling Toronto